 Red Lodge Clay Center – Short-Term Resident (AIA) 2017

 A poetic power manifests itself in silence.
 Strength and subtlety intertwine during our encounters with the contemplative.
-Using these deafeningly subdued experiences, I explore metaphoric and physical relationships with my ceramic vessels, drawings and mixed-media installations that allude to sacred rituals.
+Using these deafeningly subdued experiences, I explore metaphoric and physical relationships with my ceramic vessels, drawings, and mixed-media works that allude to sacred rituals.

-Delicate linear edges provide a point tension in otherwise dependable forms.
-These forms reference common shapes found in nature, while simultaneously remaining unidentifiable to a specific object, as a way to articulate the connection of our own self to our abstracted past experiences and memories.
-In instances, forms and imagery are physically connected to one another and also then, permanently separated from one another, mirroring our own connections to the past.
+Delicate linear edges provide points of tension in otherwise dependable forms.
+Forms reference common shapes found in nature and life, while simultaneously remaining unidentifiable to a specific object, as a way to articulate the relationship of our own self to our abstracted past experiences and memories.
+In instances, forms and imagery are physically connected to one another and also then, permanently separated from one another, mirroring our own connections to the past and future.

 Selective use of colors heightens the preciousness of these sacred experiences.
 Personal rituals, sacred spaces and natural forms exemplify the “spiritual and non-material value” found in our daily lives; these are precious.